Registering and Launching a DWC App

 You can see the deployment URLs for each of your apps in the EM at Web > App Deployment > Applications.
 Select an application by clicking it, and the Application Launch Details panel shows the enabled deployments and their respective URLs.

-If you have an existing BUI app that you want to try running in the DWC, all you need to do is check the DWC App Enabled checkbox and navigate to the corresponding URL.
+If you have an existing BUI app that you want to try running in the DWC, all you need to do is check the DWC-WebCUI App Enabled checkbox and navigate to the corresponding URL.